Read more about the vaccines in our fact files:

-You can have a Covid-19 vaccine if you are breastfeeding.
+It is safe for you to have the COVID-19 vaccine if you are breastfeeding.
 There is no evidence that the vaccine has any effect on the chances of becoming pregnant and there is no need to avoid pregnancy after being vaccinated.

-The vaccine can’t give you or your baby Covid-19.
-Speak to a healthcare professional before you have the vaccine.
-They will discuss the benefits and risks with you.
+The vaccine can’t give you or your baby COVID-19.
+Speak to a healthcare professional before you have the vaccine to discuss the benefits and risks.

 Search ‘pregnancy and coronavirus’ on nhs.uk for more information.